Machyne/pal/README.md

 PAL is now ready to run locally.
 Start it by running `python server.py`.
 PAL can be accessed by connecting to `localhost:5000` in a browser.

+### Hill Climb Instructions
+To ensure that queries are properly sorted into the proper services, hill climbing should be run.
+From the base directory, run

+'python -m pal.heuristics/hill_climb.hill_climb'

+After running hill climbing, updated heuristics values can be found in the 'pal/heuristics/hill_climb/climbed_values' directory, and will be automatically referenced by the rest of PAL.
+Hill climbing should be re-run whenever a new service is added to PAL.

 ### Pizza Service Installation
 The pizza service requires Node.js or io.js.
 Install one of these and `npm`.
 Navigate to the `api/dominos` directory and run